The information we’re providing here is current but subject to change as we receive additional guidance and information.

 Q: Will my installment payments get stopped automatically?
 If they don’t and I want to stop them, how do I do that?

 Answer: The temporary waiver of RMDs does not stop installment payments you have elected to take, even if you only chose to take them to meet your RMD.
 If you want to stop receiving payments, you must log in to My Account on tsp.gov and select Withdrawals and Changes to Installment Payments.

 Q. I chose to receive installment payments based on life expectancy so that I could withdraw exactly my RMD amount each year.
-With the waiver of 2020 RMDs, can I suspend these payments temporarily and then resume them next year?
+With the waiver of 2020 RMDs, can I stop these payments temporarily and then restart them next year?